Coloring a graph with $\Delta-1$ colors: Conjectures equivalent to the Borodin-Kostochka conjecture that appear weaker: Mules and the Main Result

 \begin{conjecture} Let $G$ be a graph with $\Delta(G) = k \geq 9$.
 If $K_{t, k - t} \not \subseteq G$ for all $3 \leq t \leq k - 3$, then $G$ can be $(k - 1)$-colored. \end{conjecture}

 \begin{conjecture} Conjecture \ref{NonInducedThreeDeal} is equivalent to the Borodin-Kostochka conjecture. \end{conjecture}

-Perhaps it would be easier to attack Conjecture \ref{NonInducedThreeDeal} with $3 \leq t \leq k - 3$ replaced by $2 \leq t \leq k - 2$?
-We are unable to prove even this conjecture.
-Making this change and bringing $k$ down to $5$ gives the following conjecture, which, if true, would imply the remaining two cases of Gr\"unbaum's girth problem for graphs with girth at least five.
+Perhaps it would be easier to attack Conjecture \ref{NonInducedThreeDeal} with the condition $3 \leq t \leq k - 3$ in the hypothesis replaced by $2 \leq t \leq k - 2$.
+We are unable to prove even this weakened version of Conjecture~\ref{NonInducedThreeDeal}.
+Making this change and bringing $k$ down to $5$ gives Conjecture \ref{NonInducedTwoDeal}, which, if true, would imply the remaining two cases of Gr\"unbaum's girth problem for graphs with girth at least 5.
+Specifically, Gr\"unbaum conjectured that for every $k\ge 3$ and $g\ge 4$ there exists a $k$-chromatic $k$-regular graph with no cycle of length less than $g$.
+For most pairs $(k,g)$ the problem has now been resolved.
+For further discussion and more references, see Problem 7.2 of~\cite{GraphColoringProblems}.

 \begin{conjecture} Let $G$ be a graph with $\Delta(G) = k \geq 5$.
 If $K_{t, k - t} \not \subseteq G$ for all $2 \leq t \leq k - 2$, then $G$ can be $(k - 1)$-colored. \end{conjecture}